bluelibs/bluelibs/packages/x-auth-bundle/DOCUMENTATION.md

 }
 ```

-and how it's working, is if the `userHaveToMultipleFactorAuth` return true for a user, it will create a session and check just the method he just login using for example password, and instead of returning the token, it redirect to the next un-checked auth method with the session id,
+And how it's working, is if the `userHaveToMultipleFactorAuth` return `true` for a user, it will create a session and check just the auth strategy method he just login using for example password, and instead of returning the token, it redirect to the next un-checked auth strategy,

-if you decide to override logic and extend from `IMultipleFactorService`, you can implement what ever auth strategy, just give a strategy name and a redirect link, and dont forget to use the session id
+If you decide to override logic and extend from `IMultipleFactorService`, you can implement what ever auth strategy, just give a strategy name and a redirect link

 ## Social Auth - Passport